-An effort really goes a long way when dealing with a language barrier.
-Do your best to communicate in any way that you can, whether it be with words or gestures.
+An effort goes a long way when dealing with a language barrier.
+Do your best to communicate in any way you can, whether with words or gestures.
 Remember, you are in their country.

-When you say something wrong or completely mispronounce something, it’s ok to laugh!
-I have shared many great deep-belly laughs with people I just met because I realize I said something very wrong, or even just that what I’m saying is pretty awful.
+It’s okay to laugh when you say something wrong or completely mispronounce!
+I have shared many great deep-belly laughs with people I just met because I realize I said something very wrong or even just that what I’m saying is pretty awful.

 There’s no better way to make a connection with someone than to be real and to laugh.
 Who doesn’t appreciate that?

 Even though someone may speak some English, that doesn’t mean they understand everything in English.
 Phrases like “What’s up?” and “I’m pretty good” can be quite confusing for someone who is not a native English speaker.

 Instead, stick to simple ways of saying what you want to that aren’t slang, so people are more likely to understand you.